 |Garcia Organic Farms|

-Like the Clementine, the Page tangerine has an ideal balance of acidity and sweetness, making it is suitable for eating fresh and for use in cooked preparations.
-Add whole segments to cakes and salads, or juice for frozen desserts, cocktails, or vinaigrette.
-Pair fresh segments with olives, honey, peppery greens, avocado, citrus and seafood.
-Use Page tangerine fruit, zest and juice in Mediterranean and Middle Eastern cuisine.
-Page tangerines will keep at room temperature but should be refrigerated for longer storage.
+Page tangerines can be used fresh or in cooked preparations.
+They are suitable for supreming as the flesh is firm, the skin is thin, and the peel clings to the outer membrane.
+Add whole segments to cakes and salads, or use the juice for frozen desserts, cocktails or other beverages, marinades, or vinaigrettes.
+Pair fresh segments with olives, honey, peppery greens, avocado, citrus, and seafood.
+Page tangerines will keep at room temperature for one week, and can be refrigerated for longer storage.

 Restaurants currently purchasing this product as an ingredient for their menu.